 Are you a new gerbil owner adrift in a sea of pet products?
 Or perhaps you’re just looking for a better bedding option for your fuzzy friends and want some thoughtful advice.
 Either way, we’re here to help!

-In this article we have collected 10 different beddings and assessed each for suitability in a gerbil home.
+In this article, we have collected the best beddings for gerbils and assessed each for suitability in a gerbil home.

 We hope these reviews will help you cut to the chase and find the safest, comfiest, and best bedding for your fuzzy friends.